- Public Programs

 Relocations and renovations

-The Collections Management unit is responsible for the relocation of any work in the University Art Collection before renovations and relocations of office spaces begin.
+The Collections Management unit is responsible for the relocation of any work in the University of Melbourne Art Collection before renovations and relocations of office spaces begin.
 If you are aware that your department building is being renovated or relocated please contact the Collections Manager, Robyn Hovey (03) 8344 7933, as soon as possible.